KirillEmets/JpCards/README.md

 Apllication for learning japanese words with flashcards.
 Contatins built-in serch page that can add new words.

 ### Existing features:
-- [x] Searching words in the Internet and adding them to your dictionary
+- [x] Search words in the Internet and add them to your dictionary
 - [x] Study and review words
 - [x] Import and export dictionary to/from csv file